PavlidisLab/rdp/docs/customization.md

 rdp.settings.ontologies.enabled=false
 ```

-### Create and manage simple categories
+### Create a simple category

 From the `/admin/ontologies` endpoint, you may create a simple category.
 You must provide a name and at most 20 terms.
 Each term should have a unique name.

 ![Interface for creating a simple category.](images/create-simple-category.png)

-The terms can be grouped using grouping terms to Simple categories support only one grouping level.
-Terms are grouped in the closest preceding grouping term.
-Grouping
+The terms can be organized in groups using grouping terms ("is grouping?").
+Simple categories support only one grouping level.
+Terms are grouped under the closest preceding grouping term.
+Groups must not be empty.Grouping terms will not be used for searching the registry.
-terms cannot be picked by the user for searching.
-Groups must not be empty.

 ![Example of a simple category with grouping terms.](images/simple-category-with-grouping-terms.png)